There is nothing special about this site, or me.

 If it's true, what would you gain?

-How about eternal life, in a perfect body, on a perfect earth, in a perfect universe, exploring and experiencing wonders beyond our imagination, forever.
+If you accept God's gift, how about eternal life, in a perfect body, on a perfect earth, in a perfect universe, exploring and experiencing wonders beyond our imagination, forever?

 The universe is our inheritance, literally.
 Think about it.